deeplearning-oop/2425-m1geniomhe-group-1/tests/readme.md

 ##### Operations

+> [!CAUTION]
+> these operatiobs should be done using CompGraph, so we will add backward and grad_fn attribute.. next

 - _Addition_:  The tensor can be added to another tensor if the shapes are the same, otherwise it raises a `RuntimeError`.
 If one of them has float, the resulting tensor will have dtype of float.

 ```python